 Attendance at conferences is seen as a key academic activity and one which is formative in developing one’s career, yet it can impose additional burdens on staff with parental or other caring responsibilities.
-While this may be a particular barrier for women and ECRs, the policy applies equally to male and female staff and graduate students attending conferences.
+While this may be a particular barrier for women and ECRs, the policy applies equally to all staff and graduate students attending conferences, regardless of gender.

 We recognise that formal caring responsibility is not limited to childcare.
 Other needs should be presented as part of the request for support and considered case by case.

 - The policy applies to everyone who attends conferences for 'work-related training': all faculty (including statutory professors), PDRAs, DPhil students and support staff.
 Applications from students must have the support of their supervisor.

 - Applications must be made to the Head of Administration (by email email@example.com), and will be considered on a rolling basis until the funds are exhausted.
 Applicants must give details of the event (what, where, when, and their contribution), why they have a need for additional expenses, and the amount and nature of the costs to be incurred.
 The normal expectation is that applications will be made before the conference/event.
 Funding may then be confirmed in advance.
 However, retrospective applications will also be considered, so long as these are submitted within 6 weeks.

 - The maximum award will be £500 per conference/event.

 - Once an application has been approved, claims may be made for additional expenses of care, against original receipts and within the university's financial regulations, on the standard claim form.
 [Note, if receipts are not provided, payments must be paid through the main payroll and be subject to the usual deductions].

 - The funds will be disbursed on a first-come, first-served basis until exhausted, provided the criteria set out below have been satisfied.

 - priority to those without funding from elsewhere

 - normally one per year per person (funds permitting, to be kept under review).